AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/palettes/creating-palettes.md

     Pressing the palette button again will automatically merge using Quick Merge.

--   The console will select **Global** mode if the programmer contains the same values for all selected fixtures and one or more of the attributes is suitable for Global.
+-   The console will select <strong>Global</strong> mode if the programmer contains the same values for all selected fixtures and one or more of the attributes is suitable for Global.
 If the values are the same but none of the attributes are suitable for Global the console will